KimikaTeorikoa/python-notes-tccm/contents/functions.md

 :nonumber:
 :class: dropdown

-Write a one-liner Python program using an anonymous function (lambda) to concatenate two strings.
+Write a one-liner Python program using an anonymous function to concatenate two strings.

 ```